Pleurotus opuntiae

 Pleurotus opuntiae is a species of Agaricales fungus that grows in the semi-arid climate of central Mexico and in New Zealand, whose mushroom is edible and considered a delicacy in the cuisine of indigenous peoples of Mexico.
 It is known as hongo de maguey común in Mexican Spanish, seta de chumbera/nopal in Peninsular Spanish, and kjoo'wada in Otomi language.
-Phylogenetic research has shown that while it belongs to P. djamor-cornucopiae clade, it forms its own intersterility group, but it has also been claimed to be genetically inter-incompatible with P. australis, P. ostreatus (extra-limital), P. pulmonarius and P. purpureo-olivaceus of New Zealand.
+Phylogenetic research has shown that while it belongs to the Pleurotus djamor-cornucopiae clade, it forms its own intersterility group, but it has also been claimed to be genetically inter-incompatible with Pleurotus australis, Pleurotus ostreatus (extra-limital), Pleurotus pulmonarius and Pleurotus purpureo-olivaceus of New Zealand.

 Description

-P. opuntiae fruits gregariously in groups of several specimens on dead remains of the plant Opuntia megacantha, from which the binomial name of the fungus derives.
-They are beige or cream in color.
-Its gills are very decurrent and its cap, from 1 to 6 cm in diameter, is quite flat and funnel-shaped, slightly rolled at the edges.
-It has either a very short stipe, or often basically nonexistent one.
+Pleurotus opuntiae fruits gregariously in groups of several specimens on dead remains of the plant Opuntia megacantha, from which the binomial name of the fungus derives.
+The mushrooms are beige or cream in color.
+Their gills are very decurrent and their caps, from 1 to 6 cm in diameter, are quite flat and funnel-shaped, slightly rolled at the edges.
+They have either a very short stipe, or often basically nonexistent one.